 Trying to not overthink every. single. little. thing

-To dull the internal voice that is always telling me that I’m never enough, that I’m always doing things wrong, I immersed myself into working as much as I could.
+To dull the internal voice that is always telling me that I’m never enough, I immersed myself into working as much as I could.
 I limited the free time that lent to negative thoughts.
 I worked on the weekends in addition to my basically full time weekday job.
 And in the evenings, I baked away into the early morning hours to cater desserts for special events.
 I poured into my work, I focused my conversations on the other person, and I became known as the light, goofball dietitian who consumes copious amounts of chocolate.
 Work was my escape.
-I was truly myself in then.
+I was truly myself then.

 For a while, I was so distracted and so tired that my mind didn’t have time to wander into negativity.
 But in the evenings, when I wasn’t working or baking and my mind wasn’t occupied, the thoughts would swirl in and send me spiraling down.
 Everything around me would spin.
 And I would lay paralyzed until I find my breath and my feet again.